-“I think in Mexico we should move towards regulating it at the state level,” Tourism Minister Enrique de la Madrid said in an interview.
-He stated that it was “illogical” to take funds from fighting kidnapping, rape, and murder to arrest people using cannabis.
+Tourism Minister Enrique de la Madrid said in an interview that he believes cannabis should be legalized on a state level.
+He stated that it was “illogical” to take funds that could be used to fight kidnapping, rape, and murder to arrest people for using cannabis.
+These are endemic problems facing the Mexican government today.

-Government data indicates that cartel wars between gangs for control of supply and distribution of drugs including heroin, cocaine, meth, and marijuana helped push murders in Mexico to an all-time high.
+Government data indicates that cartel wars between gangs for control of supply and distribution of drugs including heroin, cocaine, meth, and cannabis helped push violent deaths in Mexico to an all-time high.

-Despite the widespread violence, Mexico remains a popular destination, drawing nearly 40 million visitors last year.
-Projections show that this is on the rise and that soon the number could rise to 42 million.
+Despite the widespread violence, Mexico remains a popular ourism destination.
+Last year the Mexican tourism industry saw nearly 40 million tourists.
+Projections show that this is on the rise and that soon the number could rise to 42 million tourists per year.